 Dozens of pleased customers giving positive feedback and vouch for the reliability and quality of this brand over the years.

-MAINTAINS THE RIDE HEIGHT UNDER LOAD, The air chamber can either be inflated or deflated up to 150 PSI to maintain the ride height even if there is an additional weight of up to 1,200 pounds.
+The air chamber can either be inflated or deflated up to 150 PSI to maintain the ride height even if there is an additional weight of up to 1,200 pounds.

 This is important because if your truck is on or above capacity all the time while hauling heavy or towing a trailer, it will eventually break apart.